How to use heart rate to quantify your fitness training intensity

-The improved research from Swain et al. thus suggests that training heart rates should be pushed up a little to 75 to 88% HRmaxto bring about optimum results.
-For elite athletes, Swain et al. showed that % HRmax for the same % V02 max were slightly higher compared to average.
+Improved research from Swain et al. thus suggests that training heart rates should be pushed up a little to 75 to 88% HRmax to bring about optimum results.
+For elite athletes, Swain et al. showed that % HRmax for the same % V02 max was slightly higher compared to average.
 Therefore, for steady-state training, an HR range of 77-89% V02 max would be appropriate for an elite athlete.
 For advanced interval training, the intensity must be above 85% V02 max or above 92% HRmax.

 Swimming Heart rates are lower

-Londeree and Moeschberger also looked at other variables to see if these had an effect on HRmax.
+Londeree and Moeschberger also looked at other variables to see if these affected HRmax.
 They found that neither sex nor race makes a difference.
 However, HRmax does vary with activity and fitness level.
 Studies have shown that HRmax on a treadmill is consistently 5 to 6 beats higher than on a bicycle ergometer and 2 to 3 beats higher than on a rowing ergometer.
-Heart rates while swimming are significantly lower still, around 14bpm, than for treadmill running.
+Heart rates while swimming are significantly lower still, around 14bpm than for treadmill running.
 Running and Versaclimber, Brabler & Blank (1995) show similar HRmax.
 Londeree and Moeschberger also found fitness levels lead to a variation in HRmax.

-Elite endurance athletes and moderately trained individuals will have a HRmax three or four beats lower than a sedentary individual.
+Elite endurance athletes and moderately trained individuals will have an HRmax three or four beats lower than a sedentary individual.
 However, as already stated, this is only true for young athletes, well-trained over-50s are likely to have a higher HRmax than that which is average for their age.
 This is of utmost relevance to those using the rower or bicycle or those who are very fit, since training HRs will have to be calculated differently.
-To do this, Londeree and Moeschberger offer us another formula, a slightly more complicated interactive equation to calculate HRmax for different ages, activities and fitness levels.
-However, it is very difficult to use without a calculator and a degree in mathematics!
+To do this, Londeree and Moeschberger offer us another formula, a slightly more complicated interactive equation to calculate HRmax for different ages, activities, and fitness levels.
+However, it is not easy to use without a calculator and a degree in mathematics!

 Having outlined various methods for calculating HRmax, I would recommend the following, which combines the Miller formula with the research from Londeree and Moeschberger:

-For elite athletes, use the new formulae to accurately calculate your maximum and target heart rates.
-Remember that tough interval sessions need to be really tough, so make sure your HR reaches around 95% HRmax.
+For elite athletes, use the new formulae to calculate your maximum and target heart rates accurately.
+Remember that tough interval sessions need to be tough, so make sure your HR reaches around 95% HRmax.
 However, sometimes you need to keep training moderate, so aim for 77-89% HRmax for steady-state training.